GennadyMV/tmc-snapshot-api/README.md

 tmc-snapshot-api
 ================

-TMC Snapshot API for [CodeBrowser](https://github.com/codebrowser).
+An API for accessing TMC exercise snapshots.

 ## Start Server